 7. A Funny thing

-The moment I was almost done writing this blog, I was doing some more research.
-While going through the DMClient documentation, I noticed a change I didn’t notice before. (even when it is placed a bit in a bad location if you ask me… it mentions the unenroll …)
+When I was almost done writing this blog, I was doing more research.
+While going through the DMClient documentation, I noticed a change I hadn’t noticed before. (even when it is placed a bit in a bad location if you ask me… it mentions the unenroll …)

 Besides replacing MMP-C with Declared Configuration Enrollment, I noticed something else: When the DiscoveryEndpoint is not set, the Enroll node will fail with ERROR_FILE_NOT_FOUND (0x80070002).
 And there is no scheduled task created for dual enrollment.
 Owwwwww… oooooopssssie, I missed that one, big time!.